6 Ways Grief Can Make You Wonder If You’ll Ever Be OK.

 With the holidays and early winter being statistically the most popular season to die, late winter can be a time of grief for many survivors left to face life without a loved one – an experience that can feel overwhelming, destabilizing, and confusing.
 We all know that it is normal to feel sad for a while when we lose a loved one, but grief is often much bigger than just sadness, making it hard to feel like yourself.
 You might even wonder if you are crazy, and mentally ill.
 At its worst, grief make you wonder if you’ll ever be OK.

 You’re not crazy if you feel it; grief is real, and grief is suffered.
 It means you loved someone, deeply.
-And now, everything is different.
+And grief can make you wonder if you’ll ever be ok now that everything is different.
 More than just being sad, grief can have many different faces, affects everyone differently, and is a process.

 Understanding and recognizing some of the surprising aspects of normal grief can help you get a better handle on your experience so that you can take at least one thing off your over-flowing plate: you don’t need to worry that you’re going crazy.